hubertgrzeskowiak/puppet-docs/source/guides/style_guide.markdown

 1. Next lines: Should declare resource defaults.
 1. Next lines:  Should override resources if necessary.

+Parameters should be [typed](https://docs.puppet.com/puppet/latest/lang_data_type.html#language:-data-types:-data-type-syntax).
+For custom validation, type the parameter with a generic type and make sure additional constraints imposed by your logic are documented for public classes and defined types.
+Each parameter should include a documentation comment.

-The following example follows the recommended style:
+The following example follows the recommended style: TODO: UPDATE EXAMPLE

 ```
     # init.pp